By using our website, you agree to our use of cookies (Visit our privacy policy).

 His calm, thoughtful demeanor matches the voice actor’s tone and fits the game perfectly.

-In other words, there’s no “best” voice actor-the right actor for a given project depends on the required skills.
+In other words, there’s no “best” voice actor — the right actor for a given project depends on the required skills.

 Kim Kitsuragi would have been out of place in The Last of Us, and the characters from that game wouldn’t have fit in Disco Elysium.

 Effective casting involves finding an actor who fits the role you have in mind.
-These are just a few questions developers could consider when looking for voice actors:

-With that being said, you can also get a sense of a voice artist’s capabilities by listening to their demo reel.
+You can also get a sense of a voice artist’s capabilities by listening to their demo reel.

 Demo reels are designed to showcase the speaker’s voice talent and demonstrate their flexibility in different roles or styles.

-If you have the time, it’s almost always worth comparing a few different options before committing to a particular actor.
+It’s almost always worth comparing a few different options before committing to a particular actor.

 Localization goes beyond translation to make a game more suitable for the target market.